servactory/servactory.com/docs/guide/call-and-result.md

 #<Servactory::Result @user=...>
 ```

-And then work with thе result in this way:
+And then work with the result in this way:

 ```ruby
 Notification::SendJob.perform_later(service_result.user.id)